davidmolony/MESC_FOC_ESC/README.md

 For thermal management, the FETs have vias underneath the drains, which can be interfaced with a heatsink on the PCB underside, using silicone pad/thermal paste & insulator.

 # MCU uses:
-Timer1 on PA8,9,10 (high) and PB13,14,15 for PWM generation
+Timer1 on PA8,9,10 (high) and PB13,14,15 for PWM generation.
-Onboard opamps for current sensing and paralelled comparators input on pins PA1,7, PB0 Phase voltages can be measured on PA3,4,5, or alternatively, digitally read to detect ZC Main voltage can be read on PA0
+Onboard opamps for current sensing and paralelled comparators input on pins PA1,7, PB0.
+Phase voltages can be measured on PA3,4,5, or alternatively, digitally read to detect ZC .
+Main voltage can be read on PA0.

 # Interfaces:
-External Interfaces include Hall/Encoder, I2C, PWM in, UART, USB FS, Hall sensors on Timer4 PB6,7,8, alternatively Encoder can be run on Tim4 PB6,7 Timer3 channel 1 for standard RC PWM input
+External Interfaces include Hall/Encoder, I2C, PWM in, UART, USB FS.
+Hall sensors on Timer4 PB6,7,8, alternatively Encoder can be run on Tim4 PB6,7
+Timer3 channel 1 for standard RC PWM input.
-USART3 Tx Rx on PB10,11
+USART3 Tx Rx on PB10,11.
 USB on PA11,12, with 1k5 pullup to signal FS mode.
-Canbe used for reflashing (hypothetically) I2C1 on PA15(SCL) and PB9(SDA), with a plug for a standard SSD1306 breakout.
+Canbe used for reflashing (hypothetically).
+I2C1 on PA15(SCL) and PB9(SDA), with a plug for a standard SSD1306 breakout.
 Alternatively, inertial sensor board could be plugged on breakout wire.

 Expected BoM cost: